Essential Elements of a Magazine Business Plan

 The Stages of Your Business

-Prospective investors need to know how much time it takes for
+Prospective investors need to know that

-publications to build a foothold and achieve profitability.
-Most
+publications generally need 3 to 5 years to build a foothold and achieve profitability, after they have created

-trusting relationships with a healthy number of readers and advertisers
+trusting relationships with a healthy number of readers and advertisers.

-how you will support the publication during the years before
+for supporting the publication during the years before

 it reaches profitability.